 I am a qualified Person Centred Counsellor working from home in our bungalow in Coningsby village.
 I obtained the Diploma of Higher Education in Counselling at Bucks & Chiltern University/College in High Wycombe in 2005.
 I am an accredited member of the BACP (British Association of Counsellors & Psychotherapists) & became accredited in 2008.
-I work remotely using Skype, Zoom, WhatsApp video or phone at present during Covid 19 and will continue to do so for the foreseeable future.
-I have ten years post qualifying experience and my clients tell me that I am very empathic and up front as well as not judging them.
+I work remotely using Skype, WhatsApp video or phone at present during Covid 19 restrictions and will continue to do so for the foreseeable future.
+I have about ten years post qualifying experience in private practice and my clients tell me that I am very empathic and up front as well as not judging them.
 The Person Centred Approach in a nutshell is that people are doing the best they can with the resources available.
 My clients find this extremely helpful and often quote phrases that I have used in our sessions along these lines that they have found particularly helpful.

-I also offer supervison for counsellors and have several years experience of supervison.
+I also offer supervision for counsellors and have several years experience of supervision.
 As well as this I have over twenty years experience working as a full time Youth and Community Worker which is useful when working with counsellors who work with young people.
 I have worked with local authority youth services as well as the Methodist Association of Youth Clubs.
 In addition to this I have worked in residential work with young people and with young people leaving care, young people with learning disabilities and with children and families of drinkers.

 Training, qualifications & experience